I Can’t Stop Eating — How to Stop Compulsive Overeating

 But if your overeating habits don’t fall within the realm of binge eating disorder, then it may be a matter of building more discipline so that you can have more self-control around food.

-Here are 11 tips to help you stop compulsive overeating.
+Here are 13 tips to help you understand what is happening and to help you stop compulsive overeating.

 Many people find they overeat when they’re distracted.
 For example, they might be watching a TV show and mindlessly snack on whatever is in front of them without paying attention.
 One way to combat this type of overeating is by building a strong mindfulness practice.